 “The side effects are primarily immune related — it’s your body reacting to the spike proteins of the virus it’s being taught how to make, and that can give you the same kind of side effects that having a mild case of the flu or other viral infection would do,” says Jason Gallagher, clinical professor at Temple University’s School of Pharmacy and clinical pharmacy specialist in infectious diseases at Temple University Hospital.

-Before the jab, there’s no need to make major changes other than sticking to good sleep hygiene and a bedtime routine.
-The sleep quality you get prior to your appointment could affect the way your immune system creates antibodies in response to the vaccine.
+Before the jab, there’s no need to make major lifestyle changes other than practicing good sleep hygiene and a bedtime routine.
+The sleep quality you get prior to your appointment could affect the way your immune system creates antibodies in response to the vaccines.